foliovision/fv-all-in-one-seo-pack/readme.txt

 * Bugfixes for automatic URL shortening when doing Quick Edit
 * Fix for extra DB queries when using page menu label in WP Nav Menus
 * Fix for missing localization hook for title rewrite for posts
+* Noindex now also excludes from YARPP related posts plugin

 = Version 1.6.19 - 30 Jan 2013 =
 * Added option for noindex and nofollow.
 Enable in plugin settings extra options first!
 This option also removes the page from link rel prev/next attributes and WP search.